rinrinne/gerrit-notify-patchset/README.md

 This is a Gerrit plugin.

-This can publish `patchset-notified` event for the latest patchset in a change to gerrit event stream.
 `Notify` button is added to revision view.

+If push, `patchset-notified` event for the latest patchset in a change is published to gerrit event stream.

 This plugin works on Gerrit 2.8 or later.